Eric Swalwell: Tenure

-Given Swalwell's position on the House Intelligence Committee, he played a role in investigating the links between Trump associates and Russian officials during his third term, saying, "It's always smelled like collusion."
+As a member of the House Intelligence Committee, Swalwell investigated the links between Trump associates and Russian officials during his third term.
 In 2018, the U.S. Department of Justice under the Trump administration seized Swalwell's personal data.
-The record seizure also targeted Adam Schiff, who chairs the House Intelligence Committee.
+The record seizure also targeted Adam Schiff, who chaired the House Intelligence Committee.

-Swalwell served as an impeachment manager (prosecutor) during President Trump's second impeachment trial.
+Swalwell served as an impeachment manager during President Donald Trump's second impeachment trial.

-On March 5, 2021, Swalwell filed a civil lawsuit against Donald Trump, Donald Trump Jr., Representative Mo Brooks, and Rudy Giuliani, seeking damages for their alleged role in inciting the January 6 attack on the Capitol.
+On March 5, 2021, Swalwell filed a civil lawsuit against Trump, Trump's son Donald Jr., Representative Mo Brooks, and Rudy Giuliani, seeking damages for their alleged role in inciting the January 6 attack on the Capitol.